 As you will see, it is easy to buy something with DEGIRO.
-There are two main portals: The web interface and the mobile application.
+There are two primary portals: The web interface and the mobile application.
 I am going to cover both.
 We will start with the web interface.

 In this example, I am going to buy the VT ETF.
 Unfortunately, since this article came out, DEGIRO stopped offering access to U.S. ETFs.
 But this example will work with any ETF, such as a VUSA for instance.
 It is that easy!
 And you can even follow the exact same technique if you want to buy a stock.

 Buy ETF Using the DEGIRO web interface